core-wg/corrclar/draft-bormann-core-corr-clar.md

-: The VERIFIED Errata Report {{Err4954}} corrects the usage of "Content-Encoding" in the text and changes the name of the first column of the Content-Format registry to "Content Type" and the name of the second field to "Content Coding"; this change has been carried out by IANA.
+: The VERIFIED Errata Report {{Err4954}} corrects the usage of "Content-Encoding" in the text and changes the name of the first column of the Content-Format registry to "Content Type" and the name of the second field to "Content Coding".
+  This change has been carried out by IANA.

+{{Err4954}} also has some notes on what would be valid or invalid Content-Format registrations.
+These are not repeated here; they are however quite useful as a reference when preparing additional Content-Format registrations.

 # IANA Considerations